 After three episodes of depression, the risk of another episode is 90 percent.

 Approximately 15 percent of people who have depression, have chronic depression.
 These people don't have episodes of depression, instead their mood is constantly low with slight variations up and down.

 Substance abuse is an important cause of depression.
 If substance abuse is not treated, the risk of another episode of depression is even higher.

 The bad news is that depression is recurrent.
 The good news is that depression is treatable.

-Two important coping skills for overcoming depression are the ability to relax and manage stress, and the ability to change negative thinking.
-For more information, follow these links:
+For medical treatment of depression, refer to the page on antidepressant medication.
+Two important coping skills for overcoming anxiety are the ability to relax and manage stress through mind-body relaxation, and the ability to change negative thinking through cognitive therapy.

 1) RC Kessler, KA McGonagle, S Zhao, CB Nelson, M Hughes, S Eshleman, HU Wittchen, KS Kendler, "Lifetime and 12-month prevalence of DSM-III-R psychiatric disorders in the United States.
 Results from the National Comorbidity Survey" Arch Gen Psychiatry.
 1994 Jan;51(1):8-19.

 2) RC Kessler, P Berglund, O Demler, R Jin, D Koretz, KR Merikangas, AJ Rush, EE Walters, PS Wang, "The epidemiology of major depressive disorder: results from the National Comorbidity Survey Replication (NCS-R)," JAMA.
 2003 Jun 18;289(23):3095-105.